mkirchler/transferGWAS/reproducibility/README.md

 Here we provide instructions on how to reproduce the results from our paper.
 In order to do so, you will need to have access to UK Biobank data; specifically, you will need genetic microarray and imputed data, retinal fundus imaging data, and phenotypic data.

-We provide the list of individuals we used in our analysis (`indiv.txt`), as well as the filenames of all images we used (in `both.csv`).
+We provide the list of individuals we used in our analysis (`indiv.txt`), as well as the filenames of all images we used (in `images.csv`).

 ## Preprocessing data